 Or go to your nearest emergency room.

-The guidelines below apply to City and County of SF, UCSF, and first responder and emergency personnel, volunteers and students.
+The visitation guidelines below apply to all visitors including and not limited to: City and County of SF, UCSF, and first responder / emergency personnel, volunteers, and students.

 Emergency Department Visitation

 Visitation is permitted daily from 12:00 pm – 5:00 pm.
 Maximum of two healthy adults and one healthy child per resident per day.
 Visits are limited to one hour.

 We understand the importance of social connections and healing.

 To stay connected with your loved one, we have support programs in place.

 For questions, call The Office of Patient Experience (628) 206-5176.